hansroh/skitai/README.rst

 response.status is one of belows:

+- STA_UNSENT
 - STA_REQFAIL
-- STA_UNSENT
 - STA_TIMEOUT
 - STA_NETERR
 - STA_NORMAL

+Note that STA_NORMAL just mean all requesting precess is normally completed, NOT response is.
 Then you SHOULD check before handle result data.

-dispath_or_throw () will raise exception immediatly.
+dispath_or_throw () will raise exception immediatly if status !=  STA_NORMAL or status_code >= 300.

 .. code:: python